irworkshop/accountability_datacleaning/R_campfin/ms/ppp/docs/ms_ppp_stats.md

 ## Prep

-We can read the normalized PPP data from the IRW S3 server.
+We read the normalized PPP data from the IRW S3 server.

 ``` r
 ppp_dir <- here("us", "covid", "ppp")